samsonasik/ForceHttpsModule/README.md

 **2. Copy config**

 a.
-For ZF Mvc application, copy `force-https-module.local.php.dist` config to your local's autoload and configure it**
+For [ZF2/ZF3 Mvc](https://zendframework.github.io/tutorials/getting-started/overview/) application, copy `force-https-module.local.php.dist` config to your local's autoload and configure it**

 | source                                                                       | destination                                 |
 |------------------------------------------------------------------------------|---------------------------------------------|